Euclid Bertrand

 Euclid Bertrand (born July 23, 1974) is a Dominican footballer playing with Dublanc FC in the Dominica Premier League.

+His wife is María José Pilalo Castro, his stepson Carlos Javier Briones Pilalo, current stepson, currently live in Dominica.

 Playing career

 Bertrand played in 1995 with London City in the Canadian National Soccer League.
 In 1999, he returned to his homeland to play with Northern Bombers FC in the Dominica Premiere League.
 He returned to London City for the 2009 season.
 In 2016, he signed with Dublanc FC in the Dominica Premier League.

 International career

 Bertrand has played for the Dominica national football team since 2008.